 That’s a pretty big deal: “Meaning it will not rust and likely will not need as much polishing and maintenance as other fine metals,” says Shah.
 “Stainless steel also does not need to be rhodium plated to preserve its shine and color.”

-Aside from the fact that stainless steel is ideal for everyday wear, it also looks a lot nicer than you might be imagining.
-Shah says that it can have a look to it that is remarkably similar to white gold.
+Aside from the fact that stainless steel is ideal for everyday wear, it also has a look that's remarkably similar to white gold.

-Although this metal might be sounding pretty good right about now, it’s worth pointing out the negatives to it as well.
-Stainless steel rings may sometimes pass for white gold, but it’s never going to look exactly the same as white gold or something like platinum.
+Although this metal might sound pretty good, it’s worth pointing out the negatives to it as well.
+Stainless steel rings may sometimes pass for white gold, but it’s never going to look exactly like the other luxe metals.
 “Stainless steel has a stark metallic shine that certainly looks a bit less premium than the softer glow of white gold or the patina of platinum,” Shah says.

 And since you’re paying less for stainless steel, it only makes sense that it doesn’t have a high resale value either.
-It’s not considered a fine metal, and so it’s not thought of as an heirloom.
-“From a long-term investment vantage point, they don’t uphold their value quite as well as some other materials such as gold or platinum,” Kanary says.
+Since it’s not considered a fine metal, it’s typically not thought of as an heirloom.“From a long-term investment vantage point, they don’t uphold their value quite as well as some other materials such as gold or platinum,” Kanary says.

 What to Look for In a Stainless Steel Ring